nusje2000/symfony-monolith/README.md

 At the company I work for, we use a monolithic repository that contains multiple symfony applications.
 When a deployment happens, the entire repository will be packaged and deployed to the server, including all the code that the application does not use.
-All the applications in this repository are also tightly coupled to the existance of the monolithic repositry and are not able to run on themselves.
+All the applications in this repository are also tightly coupled to the existance of the monolithic repository and are not able to run on themselves.

 ## The structure